tnc-br/ddf-isoscapes/README.md

 2. In the **Parent Directories** cell, set `USE_GDRIVE = True`.
 If using your own GDrive, set `USE_SHARED_GDRIVE = False` and set `PERSONAL_GDRIVE_PARENT_DIR` to the name of the folder containing all the data.
 Otherwise, set `USE_SHARED_GDRIVE = True` and set `SHARED_GDRIVE_PARENT_DIR` to the folder in the shared drive containing all the data, prefixed by the shared drive name.

 3. Run as normal.
-When you rach the **Mount GDrive** cell, grant Colab permission to access GDrive.
+When you reach the **Mount GDrive** cell, grant Colab permission to access GDrive.

 # Editing